JanOkul/Solar-Sim/README.md

 ### Adding a Satellite

-To add a satellite, you need to manually edit the argument passed to the `Simulation` class within the `main.py` file.
-Change it from `False` to `True`.
+To add a satellite, you need to pass in the `--satellite` argument to the `main.py` file.

 ### Viewing Final Energy

 To see the final energy of the solar system, close the simulation window.
 A new window will appear displaying the energy.

-Enjoy exploring the solar system simulation!